Active Pilot · Georgia & California

 Adventure & Comedy

-Children experience a neighborhood story — something is happening, somebody noticed it, The Crew figures it out.
+Children experience an adventure story — something is happening, somebody noticed it, The Magpyes figure it out.
 Humor, heart, and genuine stakes.
 The financial concepts are completely invisible.

 Adult Layer